incredible-phoenix246/Scripts/README.md

 the Push.sh
-    this simply does git add ., git commit and also git push all in oe command usage ./push.sh "commit message"
+    this simply does git add ., git commit and also git push all in oe command.

+    Usage: ./push.sh "commit message"

 the Timezone,py
     this changes timezone for a given timezone to another